elmomoilanen/Simple-neural-network/README.md

 evo.fit(X, y.reshape(-1, 1), "classification")
 ```

-where the result of the *fit* method call will be a list of parameter combinations of size 20 where the first combination is the most fittest (has the lowest cost function value).
-This combination can be passed for a new ANN object or to further narrow down search region of the hyperparameter space.
+where result of the *fit* method call will be a list of 20 parameter combinations where the first combination is the most fittest (has the lowest cost function value).
+This combination can be passed for a new ANN object or used to further narrow down search region of the hyperparameter space.

 ## Docs ##